 Why dedicated rice cooker over Instant Pot: Instant Pot rice is good.
 Zojirushi rice is restaurant-grade.
 The difference is real for serious rice eaters (especially Asian cuisine households).

 Trade-off: Single-purpose appliance.
 If you eat rice 2-3 times per week and rice quality matters to you, dedicated rice cooker is worth it.
 Otherwise, Instant Pot's rice function is sufficient.
+For quick meal prep without precision, an air fryer handles many proteins faster.

 Bigger isn't always better — larger Instant Pots take longer to come to pressure and use more energy.
 Match size to typical cooking volume.